soffes/k-and-r/Readme.markdown

 ## Conventions

-The book doesn't add brackets for one line control structures.
+The book doesn't add brackets for one line control structures, `/* */` style comments, and some brackets silliness.
 This drives me nuts.
-I have added them for my own sanity, so examples may vary slightly in appearance from those in the book.
+I have tweaked them for my own sanity, so examples may vary slightly in appearance from those in the book.
 Their functionality will be identical.

 ## License